Why We're Different From Every Other Weather Site

 - Often missing real-time updates and cancellations

-This system typically has a 2-5 minute delay and may not include all warning modifications
+These systems typically have a 2-5 minute delay and may not include all warning modifications

 Why Every Second AND Every Update Counts